yusufinc/BookStoreAPI/README.md

 ## 🔗 Database Connection

 The application uses SQL Server hosted on Render.com.
 You can connect to the database using DBeaver.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📫 Contact

-For any questions or suggestions, please open an issue in the repository.